maurizioquadrio/maurizioquadrio.github.io/invited.markdown

 - Modern View(s) of Wall Turbulence: What changed in the last 50 years
 **M. Quadrio**
-*Invited keynote lecture*, 31st UIT Heat Transfer Conference, Jun 25-27 2013, Moltrasio (I)
+*Invited keynote lecture*, 31st UIT Heat Transfer Conference, Moltrasio (I), Jun 25-27 2013

 - Fluid dynamics of the nasal cavity: How to, what for
 **M. Quadrio**